 - Are you happy with the current customer response time?

 - Do you know how many issues you resolve every day?

 - How do you feel about the level of power you have to turn around a bad customer experience (give refunds, etc.)?

 - Do you want more autonomy in your role or do you want more manager guidance?

 - How do you measure your own performance every day?

-- Are you frustrated on a daily basis while collaborating within an email inbox?
+- Are you frustrated on a daily basis while collaborating within a shared mailbox?

 - If you could change one thing about your job, what would it be?